keblu/WebSite/src/content/home/about.md

 # Biography

-I am a SNSF postdoctoral researcher, focusing on how the news media (mis)inform financial markets.
+I am an assistant professor of finance at The Université de Sherbrooke.
+My research is centered around how the news media (mis)inform financial markets and how we can derive meaningful indicators in the form of indices from the news articles to help decision-makers make better financial decisions and predictions.
+In a nutshell, my current interests are financial machine learning (particularly regarding the use of text as data), climate finance, volatility in financial markets, and alternative risk premia.

 I hold a joint doctoral degree in Finance and Business Economics from the University of Neuchâtel and Vrije Universiteit Brussel.

-My interests are centered around climate finance, financial machine learning (particularly regarding the use of text as data), volatility in financial markets, and alternative risk premia.
 I am the author and co-author of several R packages used in academic and industry finance: MSGARCH, NSE, Sentometrics, and WordPower (early stage).
+In my free time, I mostly spend time hiking and going to dog parks with my dog.